Dark Matter annihilation energy output and its effects on the high-z IGM

 \section{Conclusions}

-In this paper, we develop formalisms for calculating the generated and received DM self annihilation luminosity of individual halos, as well as the energy injection rate per baryon in the universe as a whole, accounting for the clustering of the DM at all scales but without considering Sommerfeld enhancement.
+In this paper, we develop formalisms for calculating the generated DM self annihilation luminosity of individual halos { and the power they receive from the radiation intensity field}, as well as the energy injection rate per baryon in the universe as a whole, accounting for the clustering of the DM at all scales but without considering Sommerfeld enhancement.
 We also compute the effects on the IGM and on the 21cm signal of this extra energy injection due to the DM.

 It is important to mention that we take a numeric approach for performing the calculations of the barionic clumpiness, instead of the analytic approach used by previous authors.
-Also, we incorporate adiabatic compression, which had not been done so far.
-The prescriptions used for the computations are the primordial power spectrum, the transfer function, the window function, the substructure mass function and its corresponding time evolution, the computation of the NFW parameters as a function of halo mass and redshift and the computation of the adiabatically compressed density profile for each halo, { considering the critical mass criteria as given by \cite{Tegmark}.}
+Also, we incorporate adiabatic contraction, which had not been done so far. { In our computations, we use the prescriptions given in Section 3 for} the primordial power spectrum, the transfer function, the window function, the substructure mass function and its corresponding time evolution, the computation of the NFW parameters as a function of halo mass and redshift and the computation of the adiabatically compressed density profile for each halo, considering the critical mass criteria as given by \cite{Tegmark}.

 We now give some general conclusions about the results obtained.